Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Set meaningful goals to create real, lasting change in your life

 What is an area in your life that you’d like to change?
-Is it your body?
+Is it related to your health?
 Is there a skill you’d like to acquire?
 Do you want to take your relationship to the next level?
 What about your business or your career – is there something specific that you want to achieve?

 What in your life do you want to master?

 When it comes to mastery, the first step is setting a goal.
 It’s a fundamental key to all lifelong success plans.
-Now, you might be thinking that the concept of goal-setting isn’t exactly ground-breaking, but here’s the stark reality – most people don’t have a clearly defined set of goals.
+Now, you might be thinking that the concept of goal-setting isn’t exactly ground-breaking, but here’s the stark reality: Most people don’t have a clearly defined set of goals when they start looking for ways to succeed.
 And more than that, the goal-setting process that we are talking about goes far beyond merely speaking in the affirmative and having a vision for something greater.